Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 The greatest testimony to this fact is the existence of Charvak‘s school of thought that is athetist and materialist in nature from ancient times.
 The name Charvak has been associated with the philosophical school of materialism in Indian literature for over 3,000 years.
 References to this philosophy are found not just in Vedic but in early Buddhist literature.
 Yet this philosophy of materialism in the Indian subcontinent never became a dominant power as it has become in the West.
 Believed to have born during a period of discontent, it seemed to have soon perished from being regarded as a highly regarded point of view.

-According to an ancient legend, Brihaspati (here the name of a teacher opposed to the Vedas) is regarded as the traditional founder of this school of materialism.
+According to an ancient legend, Brihaspati (here the name of a teacher opposed to the Vedas) is considered as the traditional founder of this school of materialism.
 His sutras (formulae), now long lost, are said to have been propagated by the Devas (the wise) to Asuras (those trapped in body consciousness) to allow them their karmic activities.

 Charvak’s philosophy was completely atheistic.
 At a point of time when everyone was propounding some approach to higher consciousness, Atman or Nirvana, it was a very bold step to come out with the principle of materialism, highlight the value of this physical world and lay stress on the enjoyments of this world and not higher consciousness as the most important pursuit.
 Many consider Charvak, not Brihaspati, as the father of materialism.
 His thought was based on the living in the present and making the best of it by gratifying one’s senses through all means possible.